Request Demo

 • in the Denominator the commitments to the financial system (Capital + Interest)

-A ratio greater than "1" would indicate the company's ability to meet its commitments thanks to the ability to generate cash deriving from core activities.
+In general, a ratio greater than “1” would indicate the company's ability to meet its obligations thanks to its ability to generate cash from its core business.

 Operational issues

-To calculate the DSCR extension in a timely manner it is necessary to know detailed information that is generally known only to the company (treasury dynamics, amortization plans, etc.)
+• Determine the amount of commitments to the financial system.
+To do this in a timely manner, it is necessary to access detailed information that is generally known only to the company (treasury dynamics, amortization plans, etc.)

-Leanus allows you to handle all the different exceptions, allowing the user to complete the model in case of missing information
+Leanus allows you to manage all the different exceptions, allowing the user to complete the template in case of missing information

-• DSCR extension su CFCCO (Cash Flow Operating Working Capital)
+• DSCR on CFCCO (Cash Flow Operating Working Capital)

-• DSCR extension su CFO net of tax cash flow
+• DSCR on CFO net of tax cash flow

-Al Numerator of the DSCR extension you can choose:
+Al Numerator of the DSCR you can choose:

 • Cash Flow Operating Working Capital